sharan0276/MLOps/Labs/Data_Labs/DVC_Labs/Lab_2/README.md

 3. How to integrate MLflow for experiment tracking
 4. How to track training, inference, and live API usage
 5. How to view experiment data using the MLflow UI
+6. How to control data versions and reproduce them with projects

 This provides a complete end-to-end workflow for machine learning operations, from data loading to production-like logging of inference events.